 I know that it is difficult, as I am about to tell the House in the debate that follows this Statement, to provide clear information in the early days following such an incident.
 That is difficult to do but the public need to be told whether this is a new attack, which could throw doubt on the whole matter, or whether it is an accidental poisoning caused by leftovers from the Skripal attack.
 Residents are very concerned.
 What can the Minister say to reassure them?
 When we had the previous nerve agent attack, we learned more from the media than we learned from the Minister’s Statement in the House.
 Can she provide the House with some additional information that will help your Lordships to understand what has happened and reassure the residents in the area affected?

-I thank the noble Lords, Lord Kennedy and Lord Paddick, for their very constructive comments and questions, as is usual following this type of incident and making such a Statement to your Lordships’ House.
+I thank the noble Lords, Lord Kennedy and Lord Paddick, for their very constructive comments and questions, as is usual following this type of incident and the making of such a Statement to your Lordships’ House.

 The noble Lord, Lord Kennedy, talked first about the names of the victims.
 I know that they have been in the press but we have not confirmed their names.
 He and the noble Lord, Lord Paddick, talked about local residents being very concerned.
 Of course they will be concerned; they have had two almost identical incidents in their vicinity in the last few months.
 I hope that the words of Dame Sally Davies and the police have provided some comfort to them that the risk is low, while saying that people should remain vigilant and not touch things such as syringes, which might be dangerous, and that if they see anything they are concerned about or feel unwell, they should immediately contact the helpline.